-A Day Trip to Qebele and Tufendag
+A Day Solo Trip Guide to Qebele and Tufandag

 My stay in Azerbaijan lasted 6 days and 2 of these, I spent making day trips outside Baku.
 I chose Qebele not because of the city but because of the opportunity to see and explore multiple places in a day.
 It also happens to be the ski resort of the country and offers an excellent location for skiing enthusiasts.

 Read my country guide about Azerbaijan to find answers to all your questions for a comfortable trip.

 I mentioned it before as well but most cities in Azerbaijan outside Baku haven’t got anything special for visitors on a grand scale.
 You can get done in an hour.
 This stands true for Qebele as well.

 On the way

 I woke up early and after a quick breakfast and a shower, I was ready for a day of exploration.
 The taxi I had hired was waiting for me.
 (Cost: AZN 150 for the day with fuel).
 I was met by Rasim downstairs and we headed out of Baku.

 Rasim was my local tour guide/driver/travel companion/friend/photographer throughout this trip.